joeblew99/gu/shell/parse/readme.md

 - Size: This is an optional field to indicate the size to specify for the resource content.

+- Encode: This is an optional field to indicate that the response body should be base64 encoded.
+By default it's true

+- Encoded64: This is an optional field to indicate that the resource content added as a string is base64 encoded, by default it's false.

 - Localize: This is an optional field which is used to indicate that a remote resource(i.e a resource with an external URL) should have it's content fetched and added as a static, text content for retrieval under the name giving to the resource.
 It defaults to false.

 - Hook: This is an optional field to indicate the specific hook for processing this resource during fetching and installation.